Janet uncovered her eyes, and laughed.

-Janet suddenly felt a deep, deep pain.
-It was a sadness she could not put into words.
-She looked up at the tree tops; she had tears in her eyes as she gripped the arms of the chair.
-Her consciousness was flooded with the memory of her son Logan, and she couldn’t help but cry out loud.
+An indescribable sadness came over her.
+She looked at the tree tops; she had tears in her eyes as she gripped the arms of the chair.
+Her consciousness was flooded with the memory of her son Logan, and she couldn’t help but cry.

 “Janet, what are you thinking about right now?”

 Janet wiped the tears from her face.
 She paused for a moment, looking at the ground.
 “My son.”